Five Uses for Carbon Negative Concrete

 Whilst carbon negative concrete’s climate credentials offer enough justification for its use across a wide range of construction projects, Partanna’s unique formula also offers myriad benefits in construction.

-With brine used as a key component and activator, carbon negative concrete Partanna actually gets stronger when it is exposed to water making it ideal to use in low-lying areas that may be subject to salt water from flooding.
+With brine used as a key component, carbon negative concrete Partanna actually gets stronger when it is exposed to water making it ideal to use in low-lying areas that may be subject to salt water from flooding.
 For example, Partanna Bahamas, the world’s first carbon-negative housing development offers affordable homes in areas previously impacted by Hurricane Dorian which destroyed 75% of the homes on Abaco Islands.

 In 2023, Partanna completed delivery of 5,000 pavers to the Bretton Woods Recreation Center in Maryland, the first time this technology had been used in the United States.